-been created to measure a child's intelligence and ability to approach a situation using logic through the use of a series of problems and puzzles that allow insight into how a child works through a problem or situation and evaluating them using a series of metrics that provide a detailed overview of a child's cognitive abilities.73 Non-verbal tests have been created to examine the intelligence of adolescents and to determine an individual's object manipulation finesse, problem solving skills, and various mental abilities such as working memory and processing speed.74 It has been found that cognitive and intelligence tests involving children have to take into consideration things such as motivational factors since children have been shown to respond in a different manner when asked about things such as candies rather than inedible tokens.75
+A number of studies have been conducted on the changes in maturity levels and personality traits of adults but comparatively few have been done to examine such development in children.
+Tests have been created to measure a child's intelligence and ability to approach a situation using logic through the use of a series of problems and puzzles.
+The puzzle-like tests allow insight into how a child works through a problem or situation by evaluating a child's situational awareness and strategic thinking using a series of metrics that provide a detailed overview of the child's cognitive abilities.
+Non-verbal tests have been created to examine the intelligence of adolescents and to determine an individual's object manipulation finesse, problem solving skills, and various mental abilities such as working memory and processing speed.
+It has been found that cognitive and intelligence tests involving children have to take into consideration things such as motivational factors since children have been shown to respond in a different manner when asked about things such as candies rather than inedible tokens.